Tofu Recipes (From Easy Eats To Epic Feasts)

 Vegan Banh Mi With Tofu

 This Vietnamese tofu sandwich is a fresh take on the classic version, featuring marinated tofu, pickled vegetables, and a spicy vegan mayo.
 The tofu is marinated in mirin, vegan fish sauce, lime, and garlic, then seared to perfection.
 It’s paired with lightly pickled carrots, cucumbers, and celery, all stuffed into a crispy baguette spread with sambal-infused mayo.
-Topped with fresh cilantro, jalapeños, and scallions, this sandwich is a perfect balance of savory, tangy, and spicy flavors, and one of the best tofu recipes for any season.
+Topped with fresh cilantro, jalapeños, and scallions, this sandwich is a perfect balance of savory, tangy, and spicy flavors, and one of the classic tofu recipes for any season.

 Za’atar Tofu